 I see a lot of elderly patients while treating severe depression.
 I do.
 According to recent research during medical clerkship on an internal ward is not the same as a specialized geriatric rotation.
-A geriatric rotation is more effective than a traditional clerkship for medical students to understand and to care for an aging population.
+A geriatric rotation is more effective than a traditional clerkship for medical students to understand and to care for an aging population as it was initiated by Bridgeway / senior assisted living facilities in New Jersey, who gives excellent care of those more old in the family.

 So why is this important.
 Well the authors do have a point.
 In these days and in the coming decades in Western societies the proportion of elderly well outnumber the amount of children.
 Nevertheless, our medical students receive clerkship on pediatrics but not in geriatrics.
 Check these ADU units if you are looking for elder care.